Santa Monica Airport: Future

 The city has invited the public to offer input regarding the airport's future.
 The city of Santa Monica sued the federal government seeking to void a 1948 agreement in which the city agreed to keep the land for aviation use in perpetuity in exchange for title to the property.
 On February 13, 2014, Judge John F. Walter dismissed the lawsuit, ruling that the city's "quiet title action" was barred by the statute of limitations and that the other issues would not be ripe for a judicial decision until the city decides definitively whether it will close the airport.

 The city appealed on October 14, 2014, citing the expiration of the 1948 agreement, after which FAA had agreed to release control of the city-owned parcel.
 The appeal also noted that the FAA's leasehold, granted during World War II, was for that purpose alone, and could not be transformed into a larger interest (such as a permanent taking of city land by FAA demanding use of the land for air-travel purposes in perpetuity).
 There has yet been no finally conclusive legal decision, nor any preclusive agreement reached between the city and the aviation interests/FAA.
 An array of issues exists, which are still hotly debated in local, state, and national political arenas – as well as the courts.

-The consensus opinion is that the many issues will ultimately be decided in the courts, with the dates of transfer-of-control being the central issues.
+The consensus opinion is the many issues will ultimately be decided in the courts, with the dates of transfer-of-control being the central issues.
 In November 2014, voters passed the city-council-sponsored Measure LC, with a 60% "yes" vote.
 Measure LC places limitations on land use once the airport is closed.
 It proscribes commercial development, limiting development of the land to "public parks, recreational facilities or open space."
 However, it allows the city council to decide what constitutes such facilities and to replace existing structures without voter approval.